Our people

 Lauren Unger

-Lauren has had a love for all things theatre, especially musicals, for as longs as she can remember.
+Lauren has had a love for all things theatre, especially musicals, for as long as she can remember.
 She often spends her free time reading and listening to music.

 Lauren is currently studying psychology at the University of Ottawa.